Public Health and Community Studies BA (Hons)

 Careers and opportunities

-With a growing demand for skilled health professionals, graduates of this course have an expansive list of career paths to explore.
+With a growing demand for skilled health professionals, graduates of the Public Health and Community Studies BA (Hons) degree have an expansive list of career paths to explore.
+On successful completion, you will be able to:

-With the majority of graduates going directly into a public health profession, others have chosen to study further in the field, with several students undertaking a master’s degree in subjects such as Public Health and Nutrition, International Business Management and Social Policy.
+While the majority of graduates go directly into a public health profession, others have chosen to study further in the field, with several students undertaking a master’s degree in subjects such as Public Health and Nutrition, International Business Management and Social Policy.

 Where our graduates work

 There are a variety of career paths from this degree programme.
-Graduates have gone on to work successfully in leading companies such as the Royal Derby Hospital and Coventry University.
+Graduates have gone on to work successfully in following careers:

 How to apply